core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Web Linking # {#sec-web-linking}

-The possible use of multicast notifications in a group observation MAY be indicated by a target attribute "gp-obs" in a web link {{RFC8288}} to a resource, e.g., using a link-format document {{RFC6690}}.
+The possible use of multicast notifications in a group observation MAY be indicated by a target attribute "gp-obs" in a web link {{RFC8288}} to a resource, e.g., using a CoRE link-format document {{RFC6690}}.

 The "gp-obs" attribute is a hint, indicating that the server might send multicast notifications for observations of the resource targeted by the link.
 Note that this is simply a hint, i.e., it does not include any information required to participate in a group observation and to receive and process multicast notifications.